woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Finnish Survival Course](course)
 - How many student points [Saksa III](course)
 - How many student credits from [Political Institutions and Processes (book exam/essay)](course)
-- How many student points from [Julkisten palvelujen johtaminen(course)
+- How many student points from [Julkisten palvelujen johtaminen](course)
 - How many ECTS from [Tutkimusasetelman menetelmällinen rakentuminen tohtoriopinnoissa - Dialogipajat](course)
 - How many student credits is [Yritysjuridiikan perusteet](course)
 - How many points is [WWW Programming](course)